techcompliant/TC-Specs/KaiComm-HIC.md

  - **0x0007**: Get port name:
    Register B selects which port number to get the name of.
    Register C passes the memory address to populate.
    The memory starting at the address held by C is populated with the name of the port, plus a null terminating character (0x0000).
+Maximum port name length is 25 characters.
    Register C is set to the error status:
    - 0x0000 - No error
    - 0x0001 - Port number out of bounds - The port number selected is too high for number of connected ports
    - 0x0002 - Insufficient memory space - The starting address + size of name + 1 exceeds 0xFFFF
- - **0x0008**: Get active port number
-   Register A is set to the number of the currently active port.
- - **0x0009**: Set active port
+ - **0x0008**: Set active port
    Register B selects which port to make the active port.
    Register C is set to the error status:
    - 0x0000 - No error